Green Nibbles Farm

 tossed into their enclosure.

-batches of bone broth.
 This process produces both broth and piles of bones.